vertical graphic vertical graphic

 Hardware

-You will also need to install all your hardware on the new computer. i.e. your broadband modem, printer,
+You will also need to install all your hardware on the new computer. i.e. your printer, camera, scanner…

 Internet and email access